w3c/wai-selecting-eval-tools/index.md

 Web accessibility evaluation tools can help you quickly identify potential accessibility issues.
 You can use them through all phases of the web design and development process.
 Tools can provide fully-automated checks, as well as help you with manual review.

-But we cannot check all accessibility aspects automatically.
-Human judgement is often required.
+We cannot check all accessibility aspects automatically.
+Human judgement is required.
 Sometimes evaluation tools can produce false or misleading results.
 Web accessibility evaluation tools can not *determine* accessibility, they can only *assist* in doing so.

 ## Features of Evaluation Tools
 {:#Features}